Dr Asli Ozcelik Olcay

-Dr Ozcelik Olcay is interested in supervising research students in international law, and in particular in the following areas: the use of force, the laws of armed conflict, peacekeeping, peace-making, transitional justice, self-determination, non-state actors, international human rights law, and international criminal law.
+Dr Ozcelik Olcay is interested in supervising research students in international law, and in particular in the following areas: international peace and security, use of force, the laws of armed conflict, international human rights law, peacekeeping, peace-making, transitional justice, self-determination, non-state armed groups, post-conflict constitution-making, and international criminal law.

 In addition to proposals for doctoral research, she welcomes applications by students seeking to study towards an LLM by Research.